yarons/Lock/README.md

 Supported are

-- Encryption
-- Decryption
+- Encryption and Decryption of text and files
-- Signing
-- Verification

-of text and files.
+- Signing and Verification of text and files
+- Importing of keys via files

 <a href="https://flathub.org/apps/com.konstantintutsch.Lock"><img width="240" alt="Get it on Flathub" src="https://flathub.org/api/badge?locale=en"></a>